FTA WMATA Corrective Actions

 - FTA issued Safety Directive 16-5 on August 15, 2016, in coordination with a Stop Signal Overrun Investigation report.
-FTA has not yet approved the WMATA CAP for this safety directive.
+FTA has approved the WMATA CAP for this safety directive.

 - FTA issued Safety Directive 16-6 on August 24, 2016, in coordination with a Rail Vehicle Securement Investigation report.
 FTA has approved the WMATA CAP for this safety directive.

 - FTA issued Special Directive 17-1 on December 9, 2016, in coordination with a Traction Power Electrification Investigation report.
-FTA has not yet approved the WMATA CAP for this special directive.
+FTA has approved the WMATA CAP for this special directive.

 3 Depending on the nature and complexity of a particular CAP, it can be under review by FTA for a few weeks, several months or longer.